shivharis/turtlebot3_wiki/docs/source/pc_software.rst

 Install the dependent packages
 ------------------------------

-``Remote PC``: The next step is to install the dependent packages for the TurtleBot3 control.
+[Remote PC] The next step is to install the dependent packages for the TurtleBot3 control.

 .. code-block:: bash